Sebetwane: Biography

 In 1823 they moved north near what is now the southern borders of Botswana, attacking a number of other societies and incorporating their younger members.
 These attacks were largely successful for three years, and the Kololo increased their population and cattle wealth.
 Pushed north by the advancing Ndebele, the Kololo suffered a catastrophic defeat at Dithubaruba in 1826 to a coalition of forces headed by the Ngwaketse chief Sebego I. Following this defeat they moved north-east, but continuing warfare there eventually pushed them towards the Okavango Delta in 1834.
 Once in the area, Sebetwane's heir was killed, although in 1835 Sebetwane won a major victory over the Batawana and controlled the area for a few years before striking north again around 1840.

-After briefly settling near the Victoria Falls, in 1838 Sebetwane passed the Zambesi River and conquered the Lozi's kingdom.
+After briefly settling near Mosi-oa-Tunya, Victoria Falls, in 1838, Sebetwane passed the Zambesi River and conquered the Lozi's kingdom.
 He was both able to conciliate Makololo and Lozi and repel two attacks brought against him by Mzilikazi, king of the Ndebele.
 He died on July 7, 1851, shortly after meeting at Linyati, his capital, the missionary explorer David Livingstone, with whom he developed a warm friendship.